Resilient Urban Communities

 The program can be found here:

-RUC PhD Seminar 2023 at American University Cairo
+RUC PhD Seminar Participants at AUC

 Where?